xaizek/fragile/README.md

 * Automatic errors/warnings discovery and highlighting
 * Just HTML, no useless animations or anything like that
 * Simple SVG badges (`badges/svg/<branch-name>`)
+* Simple control interface through pushes to the repository

 ### Screenshot ###